-- 1 Log in to the Foglight browser interface and navigate to the Agent Properties dashboard. - 2 On the Agent Properties dashboard, under Agent Type, select FgIAM Adapter, and in the pane on the right, click Edit. - 3 In the Agent Type Properties dialog box that appears, under Hosts to Pull Data From, click Edit. - 4 In the Edit List of Hosts to Pull Data From dialog box that appears, click Add. - The table refreshes, showing a newly added row. - 5 Specify the connection information to the Agent Manager that you want to Management Server to connect to by populating any of the following columns, as required. - Enabled: Select this check box if you want the Management Server to connect to this Agent Manager. - URL: Type the URL the Agent Manager uses to communicate with the Management Server. - Local Address: To specify a local network address for the Management Server connection to the Agent Manager, type the IP address of a NIC (network interface card) on the machine hosting the Agent Manager required to establish connections to the Management Server. - Proxy URL: If you want the Agent Manager to connect to the Management Server using a proxy, type the URL of the proxy server. - Proxy NTLM Domain: If you are using a proxy server for communication, and the proxy uses Windows authentication, type the Windows domain. - Proxy User Name: If you are using a proxy server for communication, type the user name needed to access the proxy server. - Proxy Password: If you are using a proxy server for communication, type the password associated with the user name. - Allow Self Signed SSL Certificates: Select this check box if you want to enable the Agent Manager to accept self-signed certificates from the Management Server. - SSL Certificate Common Name: If you want to enable the Agent Manager to accept self-signed certificates from the Management Server, and the certificate has a different common (host) name than the one reported by the Management Server, type the certificate common name.
+- 1 Log in to the Foglight browser interface and navigate to the Agent Properties dashboard. - 2 On the Agent Properties dashboard, under Agent Type, select FgIAM Adapter, and in the pane on the right, click Edit. - 3 In the Agent Type Properties dialog box that appears, under Hosts to Pull Data From, click Edit. - 4 In the Edit List of Hosts to Pull Data From dialog box that appears, click Add. - The table refreshes, showing a newly added row. - 5 Specify the connection information to the Agent Manager that you want the Management Server to connect to by populating any of the following columns, as required. - Enabled: Select this check box if you want the Management Server to connect to this Agent Manager. - URL: Type the URL the Agent Manager uses to communicate with the Management Server. - Local Address: To specify a local network address for the Management Server connection to the Agent Manager, type the IP address of a NIC (network interface card) on the machine hosting the Agent Manager required to establish connections to the Management Server. - Proxy URL: If you want the Management Server to connect to the Agent Manager using a proxy, type the URL of the proxy server. - Proxy NTLM Domain: If you are using a proxy server for communication, and the proxy uses Windows authentication, type the Windows domain. - Proxy User Name: If you are using a proxy server for communication, type the user name needed to access the proxy server. - Proxy Password: If you are using a proxy server for communication, type the password associated with the user name. - Allow Self Signed SSL Certificates: Select this check box if you want to enable the Management server to accept self-signed-certificates from the Agent Manager.
+It is not recommended to enable this configuration in FIPS-compliant mode for security consideration.
+When Management Server is running in FIPS-compliant mode, you need to add the Agent Manager's public certificate to Management Server's jre keystore.
+For more information, see To configure non-SSL connections or connections using user-provided certificates or keystores: on page 51. - SSL Certificate Common Name: If you want to enable the Management Server to accept self-signed certificates from the Agent Manager, and the certificate has a different common (host) name than the one reported by the Agent Manager, type the certificate common name. - Compressed Connection: Select this check box if you want the Management Server to establish HTTP-compressed communication with the Agent Manager.

-- Compressed Connection: Select this check box if you want the Agent Manager to establish HTTPcompressed communication with the Management Server. - Chunked HTTP Connection: Select this check box if you want to use an HTTP connection with chunked transfer encoding enabled.
+Chunked HTTP Connection: Select this check box if you want to use an HTTP connection with chunked transfer encoding enabled.